f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab1/voltconsole.rst

 After you login you will need to identify the namespace that has been allocated to you.
 It will be the user part of your F5 email address with "." replaced by "-".
-For example if your email address is a.hooley@f5.com, there is a namespace of "a-hooley".
+For example if your email address is a.hooley @ f5.com, there is a namespace of "a-hooley".
 Take note of this name and use it in later steps to make it easier for others to distinguish between resources in shared namespaces.